TomaszCieslak4/abyss/README.md

 # Contributors

-This repository has multiple contributers that aided in the development of this online video editor.
+This repository has multiple contributers that aided in the development of this online video game.
 - Tomasz Cieslak
 - Julian de Rushe